Skip to contents

 Details

-qualpal then searches the distance matrix for the most distinct colors; it does this iteratively by first selecting a random set of colors and then iterates over each color, putting colors back into the total set and replaces it with a new color until it has gone through the whole range without changing any of the colors.
+The main idea is to compute a distance matrix from all the input colors, and then try to select the most distinct colors based on the color differences between them.
+It does this iteratively by first selecting the first n colors from the input colors, then iterates over the palette, putting colors back into the total set and replaces it with a new color until it has gone through the whole range without changing any of the colors.

 Examples